iPakTulane/Neobis_iOS_Marketplace/README.md

 # Neobis_iOS_Marketplace

-An iOS app and website project focused on creating a seamless and intuitive marketplace experience for users.
+An iOS app project focused on creating a seamless and intuitive marketplace experience for users.
 The software aims to provide efficient navigation, detailed product information, and secure user profiles.

 ## Description